 We also work with rarer forms of blindness.
 In 2015, with the help of a generous donor family, we opened the world-class Operation Eyesight Universal Institute for Eye Cancer at the L V Prasad Eye Institute in Hyderabad, India.
 In order to combat the growing incidence of ocular cancer in India, the facility provides quality, comprehensive cancer treatment for children and adults, all at low or no cost to them.

-You can help us help our hospital partners!
+You can join us in helping our hospital partners!
 Donate now to provide training for doctors or nurses.